Exploring learning on neuromorphic systemstowards local and online learning for edge applications

 1. Pedro Luis Galindo Riaño Director

-2. Fernando Pérez Peña Codirector/a
+2. Fernando Pérez Peña Codirector

 Universidad de defensa: Universidad de Cádiz